Related Content

 Antranette Echols, 57, pleaded guilty to two counts before United States Senior District Judge Nora Barry Fischer.

 In connection with the guilty plea, the Court was advised that Echols prepared and submitted for borrowers falsified COVID-19 pandemic relief loan applications, for this she take a fee.
+End of

 Translation